Champii/Hacktiv/README.md

-# Tracker
+# Hacktiv

 Implementation of the Functional reactive programming (FRP) paradigm, using reactive values.
 (Naive implementation of [Meteor Tracker](https://github.com/meteor/meteor/wiki/Tracker-Manual))

 Used to keep track of variable values, and automaticaly execute code when a value change.

-It automaticaly guess data dependencies, and when one of them change, every Autorun functions that depends on this data are retriggered to take consideration of the new values.
+It automaticaly guess data dependencies, and when one of them change, every Hacktiv functions that depends on this data are retriggered to take consideration of the new values.

 ## Quick Start